underwear/hidden-refactoring/README.md

 ## Issues & ideas
 - Bugs, ideas, requests — please open an Issue.
-- Have a wild feature idea for the next vibe-coding session?
+- Have a wild feature idea for the my next vibe-coding session?
 Drop it in Issues; best ones get built first.

-## Privacy
-- All data stays locally in the project: `.idea/hidden-refactoring-comments.xml`
-- No network calls; intended for solo developer workflow